Body RX Guide to Hormone Replacement Therapy

 - Hot Flashes

-If you are near or past 30 years old and can feel the signs and symptoms of aging, the answer to this question could be yes.
+If you are near or past 30 years old and can feel the signs and symptoms of aging, this question could be yes.

 What are the risks of taking Bio-Identical Hormone Replacement Therapy?